shader-slang/slang-binaries/lua-modules/README.md

 deps:update(targetInfo.name)

--- Get the path where a dependency is located. local llvmPath = packProj.getDependencyPath("llvm")
+-- Get the path where a dependency is located. local llvmPath = deps:getPath("llvm")
 ```

-It is often useful to specify a dependency from the command line.
+The `llvmPath` value can then be used to specify the path to the dependency in the build script.
+A project can just rely on a dependency being located in 'external' and this will work as expected, but by using the 'getPath' mechanism it's possible to change the dependency path on the command line.
 Every dependency will add a command line option with the same name and '-path' suffix.
-So for example if we have a dependency `llvm` we can just set the path that we want to use via
+So for example if we have a dependency `llvm` we can just set the path that we want to use via `--llvm-path` option

 ```
 premake5 vs2019 --arch=x64 --deps=true --llvm-path=path-to-llvm